humanistic/REN/readme.md

 ###Header

-Header is optional but you are encouraged to use it.
-Unless you know what you are sending and where, you should add header as it enhances readability.
-Header can contain name, type, version, date, checksum and other useful informations about following data.
-Parse can for example just read header and decide if it makes sense to read rest of data (they may require higher version, data are expired etc.).
-Format of header is REN followed by block of key/value pairs.
-Header can be empty also.
+The header is optional but you are encouraged to use it.
+Unless you know what you are sending and where, you should include a header as it enhances readability.
+The header can contain name, type, version, date, checksum and other useful information about the data that follows.
+Parsers can then, for example, just read the header and decide if it makes sense to read the rest of the data.
+It may require version handling, deal with expired data etc. The header format is `REN` followed by a block of key/value pairs.
+The header can also be empty.